These pistachio chocolate chip cookies are chewy cookies filled with pistachio cream and crispy pistachios, with crisp edges and soft centers.

 Why this recipe works

-- Pistachio Flavor– the cookie dough has pistachios in it and its filled with pistachio cream for the ultimate pistachio flavor cookie!
+- Pistachio Flavor– the cookie dough has pistachios in it, and it's filled with pistachio cream for the ultimate pistachio flavor cookie!

 Ingredients